 Extras: Still Gallery

 Dante Tomaselli is one of most visually striking directors working in the horror genre these days.
-An independent director, illness working with small budgets, physician he has repeatedly shown that atmosphere, click vision and style are often more important than costly, over-the-top effects to tell a scary story.
+An independent director, working with small budgets, he has repeatedly shown that atmosphere, vision and style are often more important than costly, over-the-top effects to tell a scary story.
 I was eager to see how his latest film, "Torture Chamber," turned out.

 In the film, a young boy is possessed by an evil spirit.
 Trying to exorcise the boy, a priest and nun have him under observation in an insane asylum where they keep him locked up in a cage.
 But one day the young boy manages to escape, the evil within him growing stronger, feeding his desire for anguish and violence.
 He finds refuge in the ruins of an abandoned castle, complete with an ancient torture chamber.
 Slowly, the evil seed that inhabits the boy begins to expand its grip on the surrounding township, spreading like a disease, breaking people on the rack, never stopping at anyone, not even his own family.